top of page

 Paddle PDBC Pennsylvania Dragon Boat Club Philly.jpg

-Our dragon boat club holds team water practices at the Schuylkill River every Thursday, Friday, and Saturday morning during the dragon boat season.
+Our dragon boat club holds team practices at the Schuylkill River every Thursday, Saturday, and Sunday morning during the dragon boat season.

 Philly Hillz PDBC Pennsylvania Dragon Boat Club.jpg